tfausak/tfausak.github.io/_posts/2014-03-04-haskeleton-a-haskell-project-skeleton.md

 ---
-title: 'Haskeleton: A Haskell Project Skeleton'
+title: 'Haskeleton: a Haskell project skeleton'
 ---

 I'm new to Haskell.
 I've learned enough to feel comfortable writing programs in